 In consultation with the Program Director, students devise a wide-ranging but cohesive course of study centered on primary disciplines and literary and cultural theory.
 The B.A. program culminates in the writing of a senior thesis.
-Students wishing to participate in the program must have proficiency in one foreign language and a reading knowledge of a second foreign language.
-English can be chosen as one of the two areas of specialization.
+Students wishing to participate in the program must have proficiency in one foreign language.
+English may be chosen as one of the two areas of specialization.

 - Literature courses in two national traditions, to be taken in the original language

 - CPLT 090 “Introduction to Comparative Literature” (the first mandatory core-course, to be taken in the Fall semester of the first year)

 - CPLT 250 “Topics in Comparative Literature” (the second mandatory core course, to be taken in the fall semester of the second year)

 - 4 upper-level (above the gateway level) literature courses in the primary literature, in the original language

 - 3 upper-level literature courses in the secondary concentration, in the original language (4 courses if the student's primary concentration is in English)

 - Completion of a senior thesis written in English by the end of the Spring semester of the senior year (Fall semester: tutorial; Spring semester: Senior Seminar)

 For a more detailed description of the Comparative Literature, please consult the current online version of the Undergraduate Bulletin.